gammann/TroopWebHost/Med_Form_Date_Upload/README.md

 # Medical Form Date Bulk Uploader

-A single-file custom page for TroopWebHost that reads a Roster Report export, compares everyone's Medical Part A / Part B / Part C dates in it against TroopWebHost's own live combined Medical Recheck admin grid (Scouts and Adults together), and lets a leader review and apply any updates in one batch instead of typing each date in by hand.
+A single-file custom page for TroopWebHost that reads a ScoutBook Plus Roster Report export, compares everyone's Medical Part A / Part B / Part C dates in it against TroopWebHost's own live combined Medical Recheck admin grid (Scouts and Adults together), and lets a leader review and apply any updates in one batch instead of typing each date in by hand.

 Leader-only: the Medical Recheck admin grid requires Adult Leader access on TroopWebHost.
 A Scout or parent login is detected automatically (the same redirect-based check the other tools in this repo use) and shown a plain "restricted" message rather than a guessed-at scoped view.